Peter Merseburger: Life

 He returned to NDR in 1965.
 From January 1967 to April 1975, he was television presenter of the political magazine Panorama, succeeding Joachim Fest.
 It was produced by NDR and broadcast by ARD.
-The broadcasts, leaning towards the student movement of the 1960s, often caused controversies.
+The broadcasts, leaning towards the student movement of the 1960s, often caused controversy.
 The popular magazine, with ratings often more than 30%, covered topics such as the dark side of the "economic miracle" (Wirtschaftswunder), chancellor Willy Brandt's Ostpolitik, and the desire for social liberalisation.
 In 1974, a contribution by Alice Schwarzer about abortion was cancelled, and Merseburger refused to moderate the broadcast.

-From 1969, he was also chief editor and head of the department of current affairs (Chefredakteur und Leiter der Hauptabteilung Zeitgeschehen) of the NDR.
+From 1969, he was also editor-in-chief and head of the department of current affairs (Chefredakteur und Leiter der Hauptabteilung Zeitgeschehen) of the NDR.
 From 1977, he was correspondent and studio director of the ARD in capital cities such as Washington, D.C.
 (1977–1982), East Berlin (1982–1987) and London (1987–1991).
 From Berlin, he ran a series Deutsches aus der anderen Republik (German affairs from the other republic) which enlightened audiences in West and East about unknown aspects of everyday life in the GDR.

 He retired in 1991, and then worked as a freelance writer, living in Berlin and southern France.
 He was a member of the PEN-Zentrum Deutschland.
 He focused on biographies of persons influential in his lifetime, such as Kurt Schumacher, one of the founding fathers of postwar German democracy, Willy Brandt, the chancellor who prepared German reunification, Rudolf Augstein, the founder and publisher of Der Spiegel, and Theodor Heuss, the first Bundespräsident after World War II.
 For the Augstein biography, written over four years, he was the first journalist to research Augstein's correspondence, a prerequisite for depth, balance and authenticity.
 He also interviewed people from Augstein's publishing house, friends and family.
 Merseburger published an autobiography in 2021, Aufbruch ins Ungewisse (Departure to the uncertain).

 Personal life

 Merseburger was married in second marriage to Sabine Rüdiger and was the father of two children.
 Merseburger's son Stephan Merseburger is also a journalist.

 Merseburger died in Berlin on 15 February 2022, at the age of 93.
-Joachim Knuth, intendant of NDR, said that his contributions were "rhetorically brilliant, combative and courageous" ("rhetorisch brillant, streitbar und mutig") and added that his passion, acumen and resilience would remain remembered ("Seine Leidenschaft, sein Scharfsinn und seine Widerstandskraft bleiben unvergessen").
+Joachim Knuth, intendant of NDR, said that his contributions were "rhetorically brilliant, combative and courageous" ("rhetorisch brillant, streitbar und mutig") and added that his passion, acumen and resilience would be remembered ("Seine Leidenschaft, sein Scharfsinn und seine Widerstandskraft bleiben unvergessen").